0xSpaceShard/nimbora-starknet-winter-hackathon/README.md

 ## Off-chain services
 Nimbora Yield DEX off-chain services allow for the indexing and processing of L1 and L2 reports.
 For more details, please check this [link](https://github.com/0xSpaceShard/nimbora-relayer-public). or under submodules on nimbora-relayer-public

+## Getting started with the code

+We recommend you start with the setup-all.sh script and those steps so they environment can get setup.